MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 ## VC Project Cache and extensibility

-To improve performance when working with big C++ solutions in VS 2017, the [VC Project cache](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/faster-c-solution-load-with-vs-15/) was introduced.
+To improve performance when working with large C++ solutions in VS 2017, the [VC Project cache](https://blogs.msdn.microsoft.com/vcblog/2016/10/05/faster-c-solution-load-with-vs-15/) was introduced.
 It's implemented as a SQLite database populated with project data, and then used to load VC projects without loading MSBuild or CPS projects into memory.

-However, because there are no CPS objects present for VC projects loaded from cache, the extension's MEF components which import `UnconfiguredProject` or `ConfiguredProject` cannot be created.
-To support extensibility, the VC Project cache is not used when it's detected that a project uses (or is likely to use) MEF extensions.
+However, because there are no CPS objects present for VC projects loaded from cache, the extension's MEF components that import `UnconfiguredProject` or `ConfiguredProject` cannot be created.
+To support extensibility, the VC Project cache isn't used when Visual Studio detects that a project uses (or is likely to use) MEF extensions.

 These project types are always fully loaded:

-- Startup projects (Debugger MEF extensions are always created for them)
+- Startup projects, because Debugger MEF extensions are always created for them

-- Projects that have a custom project upgrader (they define a 'VCProjectUpgraderObjectName' property)
+- Projects that have a custom project upgrader, that is, they define a 'VCProjectUpgraderObjectName' property

-- Projects that don't target Desktop Windows (they define an 'ApplicationType' property)
+- Projects that don't target Desktop Windows, that is, they define an 'ApplicationType' property

-- Shared Items projects (.vcxitems) and projects that reference them (they import .vcxitems projects).
+- Shared Items projects (.vcxitems) and any projects that reference them by import of .vcxitems projects.

 If none of the above conditions are detected, a project cache is created that includes all the data from the MSBuild project required to answer 'get' questions of `VCProjectEngine` interfaces.
-Thus, all modifications at the MSBuild props and targets file level done by an extension should just work in projects loaded from cache.
+This means all modifications at the MSBuild props and targets file level done by an extension should just work in projects loaded from cache.

 ## Shipping your extension

 For information on how to create VSIX files, see [Shipping Visual Studio Extensions](../extensibility/shipping-visual-studio-extensions.md).
-For information on how to add files to special install locations, for example, to add files under $(VCTargetsPath), see [Installing outside the extensions folder](../extensibility/set-install-root.md).
+For information on how to add files to special install locations, for example, to add files under `$(VCTargetsPath)`, see [Installing outside the extensions folder](../extensibility/set-install-root.md).